 An organisational culture of unpaid overtime causes stress.
 On the other hand, a culture of involving people in decisions, keeping them informed about what is happening in the organisation, and providing good amenities and recreation facilities reduce stress.

 Organisational change, especially when consultation has been inadequate, is a huge source of stress.
-Such changes include merging, relocation, restructuring or “downsizing”, individual contracts, and redundancies within the organisation.
+Such changes include mergers, relocation, restructuring or “downsizing”, individual contracts, and redundancies within the organisation.

 1. Relaxation Headaches

-We became so accustomed to stress that the lack of it can cause actual physical pain.
+Because we became so accustomed to stress that the lack of it would cause actual physical pain.
 In other words, when you experience a sudden drop in stress levels, you may get a migraine.
-This is why this kind of headache is often referred to as the “weekend headache”.
+This is why this kind of headache is often referred to as a “weekend headache”.

 2. Sore Jaw

 A sore jaw can be a sign of teeth grinding, which usually occurs during sleep and can be worsened when you’re stressed out.
 Ask your dentist about a nighttime mouth guard—up to 70% of people who use one reduce or stop grinding altogether.